sator-imaging/DotnetTool-StaticImport/README.md

 # Basic Usage

-Copy files to current folder with `Import_` prefix:
+Here shows how to migrate files to current folder.

 ```sh
 static-import -o "." -i \